Visiting Almaty, Kazakhstan may not be high on your list – but it should be! Read on to find out why.

 Leafy green trees hang over wide, clean sidewalks sprinkled with hip cafes and trendy restaurants.
 Cocktail bars and salsa clubs pulsate until the wee hours of the morning.
 And all this is set against jagged snow-covered mountain peaks.
 Welcome to the coolest city you’ve never heard of.
 And it’s in Kazakhstan.
 Yes, you hear that right: it’s time to visit Almaty, Kazakhstan.

 If the image of Sasha Baron Cohen’s character “Borat” springs to mind when you hear the word Kazakhstan, you need to check your assumptions at the door.
-Because, whether you’re into fine dining, outdoor sports, trendy cocktails, or partying the night away, here are 10 reasons to book your next city adventure to cosmopolitan Almaty:
+Because, whether you’re into fine dining, outdoor sports, trendy cocktails, or partying the night away, here are 10 reasons to book your next travel adventure to cosmopolitan Almaty:

-1. A Hip Cafe Awaits Around Every Corner
+1. A Hip Cafe Awaits Around Every Corner in Almaty

 2. Almaty Parties Until Dawn

-Party animals will love Almaty too, as the city’s clubs stay throbbing until the wee hours of the morning.
+Party animals will love visiting Almaty too, as the city’s clubs stay throbbing until the wee hours of the morning.
 Start your night with a customized cocktail at trendy Barmaglot, then head on over to one of Almaty’s many clubs to dance the night away.
 Whether you like pop, house, electronic music, Almaty has a club for you.
 There is even an extremely popular salsa circuit!

-3. It’s a Day Hiker’s Paradise
+3. Almaty is a Day Hiker’s Paradise

 Almaty sits just north of the stunning Tian Shan mountain range.
-That means that you can spend your entire day hiking in wilderness, and still make it back for dinner and drinks in the city center.
+That means that you can spend your entire day hiking in the wilderness, and still make it back for dinner and drinks in Almaty’s city center.
 For hiking, you can visit beautiful Lake Almaty or take a cheap and fast city bus to the world’s highest ice skating rink in Medeu, where several great hiking trails start.